patching...

 He has delayed hearings on the permit with the appeals board twice to meet with communities to address concerns about the project.

-Miller met with the Roland Park Civic League in July, and that neighborhood group raised concerns about the impact of the arcade on the Rotunda, which has struggled and in the midst of a long delayed redesign.
+Miller met with the Roland Park Civic League in July, and that neighborhood group about the impact of the arcade on the Rotunda, which has struggled and in the midst of a long delayed redesign.

 But on Tuesday there were no objections raised regarding the approval for allowing the occupancy permit.
 George Peters represented the Hampden Community Council at the hearing, and he told the board the neighborhood association had voted unanimously to support the arcade.